nicholasdunbar/cucumber-sandbox/readme.md

 run the bash script set-up-env.sh

 ## Dependancies
+**Ruby** - RSpec, Capybara and Cucumber are all programmed in Ruby

+**RVM** - Makes sure this ruby install will not mess with your other installs

+**Homebrew** - the `set-up-env.sh` script requires brew which only works on OSX but can be replaced easily by using another package manager

 **Cucumber** - A Ruby gem that allows mapping Ruby functions to plain text in a "features" file which will run behavior driven tests in the browser.

 **Gherkin** - The .feature files that cucumber uses which allows plain english grammars to be mapped to functions in step_definitions/